 - treatment planning

 - case management

 Where the job details can get dramatically diverse are within the type of facility and the type of conditions being treated.
 The job description for a counselor in private practice, for example, may look far different than the duties and job description of a counselor working in a busy clinic.

 In another scenario, an addiction counselor treating a client who is suffering from substance abuse will likely have a far different set of client instructions when treating a client with sex addiction or an eating disorder.
 Counseling is a personal and often intimate process, and it is unlike almost any other field or practice.

 What is very much the same, however, is that those who become addiction counselors make a difference in people’s lives.
 It might be that an accelerated addiction counseling program gets you into the business of helping people sooner, or maybe it is just a smart move both professionally and financially?
-Whatever the reason for choosing an accelerated addiction counseling program, it is a decision that makes sense and that can make a difference.
+The Bureau of Labor Statistics sees increasing need for substance abuse counselors.
+Whatever the reason for choosing an accelerated addiction counseling program, it is a career path that makes sense and that can make a difference.